QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 The final one was used to find the largest element in the list daily_cases, and save into the variable highest_cases.
 The corresponding date was saved into the variable highest_cases_date.

+4)The function compare_states_highest_cases() was defined, which takes the names of two states and reports which one had its highest number of cases first and how many days separate that one's peak from the others.

+First I used the above function return_highest_date to get the highest cases number of two states, marked as date1 and date2.
+Then used parse_date to parse date/time of string type into date type, and calculated for how many days/months between these two dates, saved in the variable separate_days, separate_months.
+Then used if/else as conditional statement, to report which one had its highest number of cases first: If separate_days is bigger than zero, state1 had its highest number of cases first, otherwise state2 had first.

 #### >> Question answer: